Looking for accommodation in Croatia? Some thoughts on hotels, hostels, villas, private accommodation, camping, glamping, and the legals.

 Luxury boutique hotels are a very welcome addition to the Croatian hotel scene.
 The very best of them can be found under one roof – meet Stories Croatia.

-Despite the arrival of new hotels in the more luxury sector, demand far outstrips supply.
-You should book as early as possible to avoid disappointment, as well as taking advantage of early saver discounts.
+Despite the arrival of new hotels in the more luxury sector, demand used to far outstrip the supply.
+Even in 2020, the hotels were able to find the customers willing to stay with them.
+You should book as early as possible to avoid disappointment, as well as taking advantage of early saver discounts, even in 2021.

 Nowhere has the accommodation sector changed as much than the availability of hostels.
 The first official hostel in Split opened in 2004.
 By the end of 2018, there were more than 110 in the city.